 Check Your Heater/Radiator

 Even with all the best tricks, you’re still going to have to turn the heat up during winter.
 At some point, you’re going to want to use your heating system to bring warmth to your home.
 Many have gas or electric heaters.
+Check out this guide from the Unclutterer on how to choose the perfect space heater for your needs.
 Make sure you keep the filters clean!
 For those of you with heat radiators, something could be stopping them from being fully effective… in essence, robbing its efficiency.
 A secret air pocket that builds up over the year (inside its pipes), can stop the top of your radiator from heating up.
 Only working to half capacity, this can mean you end up turning the heating up more than you should, to get similar results that half the setting would normally provide.
 So bleed the radiators in time for winter.

 If your trying to keep your heating bill down, one of the simplest ways to stay warm after you’ve assured your home has no problems, is to layer your clothes.
 A shirt with pullover sweater can do a lot to keep you warm as can some nice warm footie socks!
 One of our fav ways to keep warm in the early morning is to wear some arm warmers.
 They are SO simple to make!
 Check out our post:

 Don’t be late to the fight, prepare your home for winter now.
 Start by fitting triple glazing and drawing the curtains straight when you arrive home.